Reading comprehension is influenced by what a reader knows about a text and the reading strategies they apply to build on this knowledge.

 - Select a picture story text that is appropriate for the student’s independent reading level.
 This allows the focus of the assessment to be on the student’s comprehension of the text rather than their word reading skills.

-- Follow the cues provided on the ages 5-8 comprehension profile to administer the assessment.
+- Follow the cues provided on the Comprehension Profile to administer the assessment.

 The assessment can be administered in one session.
 It should take approximately 8-10 minutes to complete.